DrKillshot/unwrap/docs/branded-types/out-of-the-box-types.md

 As discussed in the previous section, we can compose simpler types into more complex ones.
 So you don't have to create simple types like `Integer` for every code base, Unwrap gives you some types out of the box.

+If you want us to add more please let us know in our [GitHub issues](https://github.com/DrKillshot/unwrap/issues) page.

 ## Numbers

 ```ts